The MetroHealth System

 Genesis HealthCare System

 GENESIS HEALTHCARE SYSTEM In order to fill our Mission of serving our community by helping each person achieve optimal health and well-being by providing compassionate, exceptional, and affordable healthcare services, all employees of Genesis HealthCare System must be committed to living the Genesis Mission and Genesis values of Compassion, Excellence, Integrity, Team, and Innovation.
 All employees must regard themselves as an ‘owner’ of Genesis and keep our patients at the center of everything we do - always.
-Position Details: Work Shift: Day Shift (United States of America) Scheduled Weekly Hours: 0 Department: Hospice Overview of Position: Plans, provides and/or supervises the nursing care of patients in an efficient and caring manner.; Coordinates care planning with other caregivers and with other areas, adheres to universal precautions, and is compliant with infection control policies.
+Position Details: Work Shift: Varied Shift (United States of America) Scheduled Weekly Hours: 0 Department: Acute Care Clinic Overview of Position: Plans, provides and/or supervises the nursing care of patients in an efficient and caring manner.
+Coordinates care planning with other caregivers and with other areas, adheres to universal precautions, and is compliant with infection control policies.
 Works independently with minimal supervision.
 ESSENTIAL DUTIES 1.
 Provides direct patient care in accordance with physician orders in a warm and friendly manner.
 2. Takes and records measurements or readings.
 3. Assesses condition and provides treatment for care of patient.
 4. Administers prescribed medications.
-5. Provides leadership while working collaboratively with other care givers and other areas within the system.
+5. Provides leadership while working collaboratively with other care givers on the unit.
 QUALIFICATIONS 1.
-Current Ohio RN License and ADN.
-2. Valid CPR certification or obtain within 30 days of employment.
-3. Valid drivers license and proof of auto liability insurance.
-4. Two (2) years previous experience in med/surg, home or hospice care or long term care.
-5. Ability to read, write and explain or describe moderately complex information to other hospital staff.
-6. Ability to communicate well in an oral and written manner, as well as the ability to observe, assess, guide, and evaluate others 7.
-Ability to read, calculate and prepare medication, as well as the ability to observe and analyze any resulting reactions and to apply clinical knowledge.
-8. Ability to collect data, interpret findings, set priorities and carry out established plan 9.
-Demonstrates competence in age-specific patient care.
+BSN or ADN and current Ohio RN License.
+2. CPR certification within 30 days of employment.
+3. One-year experience in acute care setting.
+4. Ability to read, write and explain or describe moderately complex information to other hospital staff.
+5. Attention to detail.
+6. Ability to communicate well in an oral and written manner, as well as the ability to observe, assess, and guide others.
+7. Ability to read, calculate and prepare medication, as well as the ability to observe and analyze any resulting reactions and to apply clinical knowledge.
+8. Demonstrates competence in age-specific patient care.
 PATIENT CENTERED CARE & BEHAVIORAL EXPECTATIONS 1.
-Living the Genesis Mission, Vision and Values • Performs work in a manner that is quality focused. • Treats patients, co-workers, visitors and volunteers with courtesy, compassion, empathy and respect. • Results oriented and focused on achievement of objectives. • Acknowledges and responds to the diversity of people and the situation. • Encourages peers (others) to be owners of change. • Always makes the effort to anticipate and exceed customer needs and expectations. • Possesses the ability to engage others with patience and understanding. • Acts in a manner that creates positive first and lasting impressions. • Demonstrates the ability to own issues until they are resolved.
+Living the Genesis Mission, Vision and Values: • Performs work in a manner that is quality focused. • Treats patients, co-workers, visitors and volunteers with courtesy, compassion, empathy and respect. • Results oriented and focused on achievement of objectives. • Acknowledges and responds to the diversity of people and the situation. • Encourages peers (others) to be owners of change. • Always makes the effort to anticipate and exceed customer needs and expectations. • Possesses the ability to engage others with patience and understanding. • Acts in a manner that creates positive first and lasting impressions. • Demonstrates the ability to own issues until they are resolved.
 2. Patient Centered Care (patients/families, physicians, co-workers, all other internal/external customers) • Introduces self and role…connects with everyone. • Communicates effectively (i.e. advising others of actions, pertinent information, time durations, etc.) and asks for feedback. • Asks for and anticipates needs and concerns of others. • Maintains a positive work environment for staff and a healing environment for patients (i.e. safe, clean, quiet, etc.) • Maintains the dignity and privacy of each person; manages confidential/sensitive information appropriately. • Responds to requests in an appropriate and timely manner. • Exits patient/customer encounters courteously, asking if there are additional needs that can be addressed.
 3. Promotes Patient and Employee Safety • Demonstrates safe Patient Handling (i.e. transfers, transport, care administration, nutrition, medication, etc.) • Demonstrates safe Materials Handling (i.e. appropriate use and disposal of chemicals, infectious wastes, etc.) • Demonstrates appropriate knowledge of Infectious Disease precautions and use of proper protective equipment • Demonstrates Slips/Trips and Falls Awareness. • Actively contributes to maintaining a safe, clean and quiet environment.
 WORKING CONDITIONS/PHYSICAL REQUIREMENTS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 1. Ability to sit, stand, stoop, push, pull, bend, and walk for extended periods of time 2.
 Ability to lift 50 pounds to waist level 3.
 Ability to communicate well in an oral and written manner, as well as the ability to observe, assess, guide, and evaluate others This description reflects in general terms the type and level of work performed.
 It is not intended to be all-inclusive, nor portray the specific duties of any one incumbent.
 Thank you for your interest in employment at Genesis.
 Genesis is committed to being an equal opportunity employer.
 Selection of applicants for employment is based only on qualifications and the requirements of a specific job.

 Cincinnati Children's